 Glenn Erickson on dvdtalk.com (2004):Topic number two for Grand Hotel has always been Joan Crawford, with critics and fans getting excited about the ambitious star earning respect by 'upstaging' the Swedish legend.
 Thalberg was wise to keep the women completely separate.
 The difference in their acting styles makes comparisons pointless - Garbo is all poetry and grand gestures, while Crawford is a Berlin edition of her standard 'working girl willing to put out' persona.
 Complete review.

 If you've seen Grand Hotel and would like to share your review here, please e-mail me.
 Feel free to include a photo of yourself, a star rating (with 5 stars the best), as well as any of your favorite lines from the film.

 Stephanie Jones (April 2010)

-For some unfathomable reason, this stodgy clunker of a film won Best Picture for 1931-32.
+For some unfathomable reason, this primarily stodgy film won Best Picture for 1931-32.
 Well, not so unfathomable, actually.
 Probably the tremendous hype at the time and all of the star wattage on hand gave lazy Academy voters an easy reason to support GH.
 But the award is an undeserved one.

 Based on the book, and later play, by popular German novelist Vicki Baum, "Grand Hotel" is a place where, as hotel patron Lewis Stone intones at both the beginning and end of the film, "People come.
 People go.
 But nothing ever happens."
 His statement's meant to be ironic since, after all, we're either about to witness or have just witnessed quite a few ostensibly intense "happenings," running the gamut from birth to death.
 Not so ironic, though, once we're subjected to some mightily annoying acting that did indeed manage to provoke an irritated "who cares what happens?" from this viewer at least.